-You're up to date on HCAHPS, but do you know what they're saying about you on Yelp?
+You're up to date on HCAHPS, but do you know what patients are saying about you on Yelp?

 You’ve been on top of your HCAHPS scores since 2008.
 But are you paying attention to your reviews on Yelp?
 Often used to find restaurants, delivery or takeout, Yelp is a mobile phone app that posts crowd sourced reviews of many types of service organizations including hospitals.
 In fact there are 254 reviews of hospitals in the greater Indianapolis area.
 Highlights of information from medicare.gov such as Average ER Wait Time, Doctor Communication and Quiet Rooms may also be included in the Yelp postings.